 People naturally seek cues that indicate progress or completion of a task.
 So, designers can guide user behavior by employing response and feedback mechanisms.
 One way is through the use of notifications.

 For example, when you add an item to your shopping cart, a number appears next to the cart icon, acknowledging your action.
-Clear and timely feedback like that can encourage you to take further action.
+Clear and timely feedback like that can encourage you to take further action:

 Designers use affordances to prevent user errors by guiding them to interact with the system in a desired manner.
 One way is by offering confirmation and undo options for critical or irreversible actions.
+For example:

 When a process involves multiple steps, it can get overwhelming for users.
 Designers avoid this information overload by disclosing information progressively.

 An example is the progress indicators in the ordering process on shopping platforms.
 These indicators guide you by showing the different steps involved and how much progress you’ve made.
-Progressive disclosure makes navigation easier, thereby improving usability and engagement.
+Progressive disclosure makes navigation easier, thereby improving usability and engagement:

 These are some ways designers use affordances to guide user behavior and interactions.
 You can use them to create intuitive designs that guide users to perform the required actions.